Characters of the Uncharted series: Marisa Chase

 Marisa Chase appears only in Uncharted: Golden Abyss, where she is voiced by Christine Lakin.
 Marisa is the granddaughter of deceased archaeologist Vincent Perez.
 She carries a golden amulet, which was very important to her grandfather.
 She lived her youth with Perez because her parents were shot when she was very young.
-Marisa, just like Drake, got her climbing, knowledge of ancient artifacts and treasure hunting skills at the age of 15.
+Marisa, just like Drake, acquired climbing and treasure hunting skills and knowledge of ancient artifacts by the age of 15.
 She has a problem trusting people who she doesn't know, and exceptions are displayed through her use of the word "partner" to refer to close allies.
-Her biggest difference from Elena is that she never uses a gun, even when she is getting shot at.
+Her biggest difference from Elena is that she never uses a gun, even when she is getting shot at, except near the end of the game.
 She survives an RPG shot from antagonist Roberto Guerro during the events of the game.
-Marisa finally decides to use a gun near the end of the game.